 Resources for Foster/Kinship/Adoptive Families

 AHCCCS is committed to providing comprehensive, quality health care for children in foster/kinship/adoptive care.
-Foster children are eligible for medical and dental care, inpatient, outpatient, behavioral health, and other services through the Comprehensive Medical and Dental Program (CMDP) and the Regional Behavioral Health Authorities (RBHAs).
+Foster children are eligible for medical and dental care, inpatient, outpatient, behavioral health, and other services through The Mercy Care Department of Child Safety Comprehensive Health Plan (Mercy Care DCS CHP).
 Adoptive children are typically AHCCCS eligible and enroll in a health plan/RBHA or CRS similar to any Medicaid eligible child.

 How to Access Services